cookjohns/HanDrum/README.md

 The application may be tested on a MacBook or any other device with a multitouch trackpad.
 A TUIO wrapper, such as Tongseng, is necessary.

+**Placeholder sounds are still in place while samples are being recorded.**

 **Usage**
 ---------
 1. Download TUIO wrapper for multitouch device